FOXY ANCESTOR

 I'm watching a biography of the man who invented feature-length film.
 He also developed primitive color slides.
 Though the inventor's name looks French, and he lived and worked in France and Belgium, he was born in Utah, which claims him proudly now.

-Interview with a local centenarian who played with him as a kid--they were cousins.
+Cut to an interview with a local centenarian who played with him as a kid--they were cousins.
 He casually tells of climbing canyon walls and hunting with rifles when they were small, horrifying the elegant suited Euro interviewer so much he blurts "But that's dangerous!
 How can you let children play with guns!"

 The old man snorts "How the hell can they learn?"

 Well, really he said something way more verbose and less focused.
 But I'm editing the interview and I boil it down to that.
 Must even re-spell words.
-Learn, for example, was learensten?
+Learn, for example, was 'learensten'.
 Something like that.
 Almost 'listen'.

 After I edit out the excess letters, I shift to editing the faces of the old man and the movie pioneer as kids!
 In old sepia photos they both show obvious nonhuman ancestry: fox- or coyote- faces, wedges with big mobile ears, pointed noses.
 I don't edit that out since their common ancestor is a brilliant and famous animal-woman.
 The inventor's talent may come from her.
 Grandma's sons, half-human, married human girls, who had these cousins.